Performance art: The Other

 In the mid-1976s, Ulay and Marina Abramović founded the collective The Other in the city of Amsterdam.
 When Abramović and Ulay started their collaboration.
 The main concepts they explored were the ego and artistic identity.
 This was the start of a decade of collaborative work.
 Both artists were interested in the tradition of their cultural heritage and the individual's desire for rituals.
 In consecuense, they formed a collective named The Other.
 They dressed and behaved as one, and created a relation of absolute confidence.
 They created a series of works in which their bodies created additional spaces for the audience's interaction.
 In Relation in Space they ran around the room, two bodies like two planets, meshing masculine and feminine energies into a third component they called "that self".
 Relation in Movement (1976) had the couple driving their car inside the museum, doing 365 spins.
 A black liquid dripped out of the car, forming a sculpture, and each round represented a year.
 After this, they created Breathing In/Breathing Out, where both of them united their lips and inspired the air expired by the other one until they used up all oxygen.
 Exactly 17 minutes after the start of the performance, both of them fell unconscious, due to their lungs filling with carbon dioxide.
 This piece explored the idea of the ability of a person to absorb the life out of another one, changing them and destroying them.
 In 1988, after some years of a tense relationship, Abramović and Ulay decided to make a spiritual travel that would put an end to the collective.
 They walked along the Great Wall of China, starting on opposite ends and finding each other halfway.
 Abramović conceived this walk on a dream, and it gave her what she saw as an appropriate and romantic ending to the relationship full of mysticism, energy and attraction.
-Ulay started on the Gobi dessert and Abramovic in the Yellow sea.
+Ulay started on the Gobi desert and Abramovic in the Yellow sea.
 Each one of them walked 2500 kilometres, found each other in the middle and said goodbye.